AIRLab-POLIMI/ReLe/rele/doc/tutorials/q_learning.rst

 After running the code you should see on the console two section:

-- statistics, in which is described the initial state and the state frequencies
+- Statistics, in which is described the initial state and the state frequencies
-- Agent data at episode end, in which is printed agent data:
+- Agent data at episode end, in which is printed agent data
   - Parameters: discount factor, learning rate, :math:`\epsilon` of the :math:`\epsilon` greedy policy
   - Action Value function
   - Policy

 The output shoudl be similar to this::